kasir-barati/awesome-js-ts/.github/README.md

 ## RabbitMQ

 How you can connect and create channels, queues, and different exchanges.
 Documented [here](./docs/rabbitmq.md) and sample codes are [here](../src/rabbitmq/).

+## Decorators

+Decorators in Typescript and reflect are powerful tools, You can delve into this world of astonishing capabilities [here](../src/decorators/README.md).